AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/installation.md

 ### On-premises

-This method is used for installing the SDK for an On-premises instance.
+This method installs the SDK on an On-premises instance.

 1. Add the SDK module to the `require` section of the `composer.json` file: